sabari2018/PDL_2020-2021_GR5/README.md

 ## Possible improvements

 Manage to parse correctly all tables by improving parsers.
 Improve the software itself for it to run with better performances.
+At the moment, extractors don't manage special cases.
+For exemple, if the table have merged cells, the extraction will not extract merged cells.
+We hve to improve extractors when tables contains pictures and when the number of rows is different between columns.

 ## Project license